-In order for an employee to be eligible for the benefits under FMLA, they must have been employed by the College for at least 12 months and have worked at least 1250 hours during the past 12-month period.
+In order for an employee to be eligible for the benefits under federal lawFMLA, he/she they must have been employed by the College for at least 12 months and have worked at least 1250 hours during the past 12-month period.

-In order for an employee to be eligible for the benefits under OFLA, they must work an average of 25 hours per week and have been employed at least 180 calendar days prior to the first day of the family medical leave of absence.
-For parental leave purposes, an employee becomes eligible upon completing at least 180 calendar days immediately preceding the date on which the parental leave begins.
+In order for an employee to be eligible for the benefits under state law OFLA, an employee they must work an average of 25 hours per week and have been employed at least 180 calendar days prior to the first day of the family medical leave of absence.
+For parental leave purposes, however, an employee becomes eligible upon completing at least 180 calendar days immediately preceding the date on which the parental leave begins.
 There is no minimum average number of hours worked per week when determining employee eligibility for parental leave.